ArronJablonowski/SIFT_Plus_Installer/README.md

 ## Overview

 The SIFT+ installer script is designed to streamline the setup of an advanced forensic workstation on Ubuntu 20 or Ubuntu 22.
-This script leverages the CAST project for SIFT workstation saltstack configuration, ensuring a consistent and reproducible environment.
+This script leverages the CAST project for SIFT workstation via saltstack configurations, ensuring a consistent and reproducible environment.

 ## Features
 - **SIFT Workstation** A collection of free and open-source incident response and forensic tools designed to perform detailed digital forensic examinations.